AdeyinkaAdegbenro/adeyinkaadegbenro.github.io/writing.md

 ## Backup and Security

 - **[Mastering 3DS: Balancing Security, UX, and Authentication Rates](https://community.rapyd.net/t/mastering-3ds-balancing-security-ux-and-authentication-rates/60019)** Explains how to balance security measures in payments with user experience to avoid friction.

+- **[Tokenization in Payments: The Future of Secure, Anonymous Transactions](https://community.rapyd.net/t/tokenization-in-payments-the-future-of-secure-anonymous-transactions/59799)** Explores how tokenization works to protect sensitive payment data in transactions.

 - **[3 Ways to Back Up and Restore Repositories in Bitbucket Cloud](https://www.backhub.co/blog/back-up-and-restore-repositories-bitbucket-cloud)**
   Compares different methods for backing up and restoring a single repository from a Bitbucket Cloud account.